salvanya/ML-rain-prediction/README.md

 ## Conclusion

 This repository provides a comprehensive analysis of machine learning techniques applied to weather forecasting in Australia.
 It highlights the importance of data preprocessing, feature engineering, model selection, and performance evaluation.
-Feel free to explore the code, data, and results, and contribute to further improvements.

 ## Getting Started